Nord-Est (department): Haitian Revolution

-Independance
+Independence

 Toussaint Brave and Clearveaux of the Armée Indigène and followers of Toussaint Louverture, commander of the first division of the North signatories of the Haitian Declaration of Independence.

 Clearveaux died suspectly just before Dessalines assassination.

 King Henry was crowned in Fort-Liberté and changed the name to Fort-Royal.

 The town played a big role in the fight against the occupation of the 1930s by the United States.

 Geography

 It is bordered to the north by the Atlantic Ocean, to the south by the Centre department, to the east by the Dominican Republic through the province of Dajabon, and to the west by Nord Department.

 Most of the department is part of the Plaine-du-Nord-Cibao-Valley with the southern part being the Massif-du-Nord.
 The coastal plain has the Bay of Caracol, the biggest mangrove forest in Haiti and the Bay of Fort-Liberty, the island's only bilobal pouched-shape bay of the island is 5 times the size of the Bay of Havana.

 Tee bay harbors many islands, cays, and reefs.
 The biggest island in the Bay is Bayo Island.

 The most important rivers are the Manon River and Massacre River.

 Three Bays Protected Area is the most important park in the department.